Best Places for Solo Female Travel

 Portugal is one of my favorite travel destinations in Europe, perfect for a girls getaway, a couples trip, and of course, one of the best places for solo female travel.
 In fact, Portugal is ranked as the 3rd safest country based on the Global Peace Index.

 I’ve visited Lisbon a few times now, and I love it more and more with every visit.
 It’s a small city, which makes it easy to navigate, and one of the best places for solo female travel.
 It’s also extremely affordable, with some of the best food in the world.
 I recommend staying somewhere central, ideally somewhere that is close to public transportation and many of the main sights.
 I always recommend staying near the subway or bus stop when traveling solo, so you don’t find yourself walking alone late at night.
-Good Morning Lisbon Hostel is one of the best places for solo female travelers.
-It is a bit pricey for a hostel, but the delicious breakfast, daily happy hours, and social atmosphere make it worth it.

 Best Things to do in Lisbon